NEZNAMY/TAB/.github/wiki/bedrock_compatibility.md

 # Detection
 For TAB to properly detect player as a bedrock player, floodgate and TAB must be installed on the same server instance.
-If TAB is installed on bukkit and floodgate is on both bungeecord and bukkit, make sure [they are connected](https://geysermc.org/wiki/floodgate/setup/?platform=proxy-servers).
+If TAB is installed on backend and floodgate is on both proxy and backend, make sure [they are connected](https://geysermc.org/wiki/floodgate/setup/?platform=proxy-servers).

 To make sure floodgate is configured correctly, you have two options: